 No. 8 (2009) Osteoarchaeological Analyses from Medieval Bergen

 Visit the Bryggens Museum's shop, or place order here: email@example.com

 History of the Book Series

 The Bryggen Papers was established during the 1970’s as UIB’s scientific, international book series presenting the archaeological finds from the excavations at the German Wharf Bryggen in Bergen (1955 – 1968).
 Bryggen was the commercial center of the old Norwegian capital.
 The series had two strands: The Main Series for monographs, and The Supplementary Series for thematic anthologies.
 The first volume of Bryggen Papers was published in 1984.
 During the 1980’s and 1990’s the series expanded its profile thematically and geographically, but still with archaeology and material culture of medieval Bergen as pivotal point.
 The profile was multi-disciplinary with contributors from archaeology as well as related disciplines within the humanities and natural sciences.
 By 2013 eight volumes of The Bryggen Papers Main Series and nine volumes of the The Bryggen Papers Supplementary series had been published.

 In 2016 the current editorial board was appointed, and it was decided that the series should be updated as regards profile and publication platform.
-As of 2020 The Bryggen Papers is the brand and name of a non-commercial book series for research on the Middle Ages.
+As of 2020 The Bryggen Papers is the brand and name of a non-commercial book series for research on the Middle Ages, and is part of the collaboration within The Medieval Research Cluster.
 The thematic, temporal and geographical profile is broad, but has Norway and its wide international context as a point of outset.
 Future books will be published in the Main Series digitally as open access, with the option for printed versions as well.

 Members of the editorial board, appointed by the University of Bergen 1974-2016: